-About 20% of the FY2006-FY2009 funding has been allocated to bilateral programs in these four countries: Indonesia (\$57.4 million), Philippines (\$55.1 million), Bahrain (\$50.3 million), and Malaysia (\$43.9 million).
-Most of the Section 1206 funding to Indonesia, the Philippines, and Malaysia focuses on controlling the Celebes Sea (also known as the Sulawesi Sea), which provides a water border for all three countries, as well as the adjoining Molucca Sea and Sulu Sea.
-Assistance to these countries has consisted of various coastal and maritime surveillance and detection systems and items, communications systems and equipment, aircraft equipment and training, and maritime interdiction packages.
-For Bahrain, Section 1206 focuses also on maritime assistance, providing coastal patrol crafts and related equipment and upgrading Bahrain's coastal surveillance system, as well as building the Bahrain Navy's special forces CT capability.
+Bilateral assistance to the Philippines, Indonesia, Bahrain, and Malaysia comprises about 18% of the FY2006-FY2010 total (Philippines, \$73.5 million; Indonesia, \$57.4 million; Bahrain, \$50.3 million; and Malaysia. \$43.9 million.).
+(These four countries received 20% of FY2006-FY2009 aid.)
+Only the Philippines has received FY2010 assistance thus far, FY2010 assistance for the Philippines provides a precision guided missile capability to assist Philippine armed forces' CT efforts in southern regions to combat the activities of the Jimaah Islamijah (IJ) and Abu Sayyuf Group (ASG).
+Most of the FY2006-FY2009 Section 1206 funding to the Philippines, Indonesia, and Malaysia focused on controlling the Celebes Sea (also known as the Sulawesi Sea), which provides a water border for all three countries, as well as the adjoining Molucca Sea and Sulu Sea.
+Assistance to these countries consisted of various coastal and maritime surveillance and detection systems and items, communications systems and equipment, aircraft equipment and training, and maritime interdiction packages.
+For Bahrain, Section 1206 focused on maritime assistance, providing coastal patrol crafts and related equipment and upgrading Bahrain's coastal surveillance system, as well as building the Bahrain Navy's special forces CT capability.
 Section 1206 assistance also helped to equip Bahrain's Defense Force special operations personnel for rapid deployment to rugged areas.

-The remaining allocations, all under \$32 million and comprising close to 40% of the total, supported bilateral programs in 17 countries, 13 multilateral programs, and the DIILS program.
-Most of these programs focus on controlling adjacent maritime waters and on securing land and maritime borders.
+The remaining allocations, all under \$40 million each and comprising about 35% of the total, supported 24 bilateral programs, 14 multilateral programs, and the DIILS program.
+Most of these were CT programs focused on controlling adjacent maritime waters and on securing land and maritime borders.
 Some help military forces control their territories against terrorist threats.
-About 10% of these allocations is equally divided between bilateral and multilateral programs in Sub-Saharan Africa, much of it for surveillance and control of maritime and land borders.
+About 10% of all funding to date is equally divided between bilateral and multilateral programs in Sub-Saharan Africa, much of it for surveillance and control of maritime and land borders.